-Communication between primary and link units is via HTTPS.
+Communication between primary and link units happen via HTTPS.
 When establishing the connection the link unit to be added must have HTTPS enabled at the default port 443.
-For added security, you can upload a TLS certificate.
+For added security, certificates are checked.
+Link units must have the demo certificate, or if custom certificates are set, the CA certificate must be installed onto the primary unit.
+(Go to PDU > Link Units page > "TLS Certificate" button.)